*We will be closed from Wednesday, November 25th to Sunday, November 29th and will reopen on Monday, November 30th.*

-The NYU MakerSpace will be open for the Fall 2020 semester, and we are happy to welcome you back for all your prototyping needs.
-We have several practices in place to ensure the safety and health of users focused on routine disinfection and maintaining a safe user density, including reservations for all trainings and access.
+The NYU MakerSpace is open for the Fall 2020 semester, and we have several practices in place to ensure the safety and health of users focused on routine disinfection and maintaining a safe user density, including reservations for all trainings and access.
 Before diving back into your hobbies, classwork, and prototyping, please watch our COVID-19 Policies video.

 Check out our new trainings page for more information on how to get trained on machines and how to use the space safely.

 The NYU Tandon MakerSpace is a cutting edge workspace lab created to foster collaborative design projects.
 Space is open to all NYU students, staff, and faculty.
 It highlights new kinds of iterative, interdisciplinary teamwork using cutting-edge tools of rapid prototyping and digitally driven production.